The Virus Series

 While the sky is now clear of the virus's storm and signals a new dawn, even one with less pollution, less noise, less obstacles, clearer for your lungs and thought, the minds of the populace and my figures are forever changed.
 There is a fear that the air is still carrying this enemy, invisible and possibly deadly.

 The deep and prevalent scars of the figures are remnants of all the emotional, psychological, environmental. economic and even political strain caused by the pandemic.
 The stress has caused many to gain weight, gain anxiety, gain stress, lose sleep, lose days, weeks and concepts of time.
 Lose jobs, relationships, marriages friends and concepts of togetherness and all that implies.
 Invoked fear and loathing, separating those separated even more.
 Perhaps even more significant than the lives it has taken, it has stolen from us the requirement of human contact, human touch and gatherings of all kinds.
 Decimating businesses and activities of every nature.
 World and local economies will need long to recover, and many small businesses will never return.
+The erotic undertone of the painting is a visualization of the desire the virus spawned for human contact of all kinds.

 One lesson the virus has taught us, and depicted by the figures having the same scars even though one carried the virus and the second did not, is that we are the same.
 Not just as a country or race, but globally.
 Sure there are statistics that prove the virus is more prevalent in men than women, blacks than Caucasians and several more, but all in all, it is indiscriminate. there are no borders for it to acknowledge, no place it can not go...it is something that should make the governments of the world unite, not separate as they are doing.
 My own country is an embarrassment in citing blame instead of organizing a world effort.